PRC-AExcalibur/cpp_pycmake/README.md

 - include: Contains all the header files (.h) that are shared across different source files
 - src: Contains all the source files (.cpp) implementing the functionalities defined in the header files
-- lib: Contains libaries or dependencies that the project depends on.
+- lib: Contains libaries or dependencies that the project depends on.(Already compiled .a .so .dll etc.)
 - test: Contains test cases for the project (when project is slib/dlib)

 ### Project customizable properties